Alferd Packer is the wild west's most famous cannibal, who attacked several of his fellow miners during a trip through the Rocky Mountains.

 Of course, court records reflect a much more eloquent sentencing from the judge, though with the same eventual outcome; that he would be hanged several months from the sentencing.

-In 1901, he ended up being paroled.
+In 1901, he was paroled.
 Upon being released from prison, he went to work as a guard at the Denver Post, a job he held until his death.
 He died of dementia at the age of 65, after reportedly becoming a vegetarian.

 Though Alferd Packer may be long gone, his gory legacy lives on.
-In 1993, a black comedy musical was released, aptly titled Cannibal!
-The Musical that details the fateful adventure.
+In 1996, a black comedy musical was released, aptly titled Cannibal!
+The Musical, that details the fateful adventure.
 Perhaps more fitting, however, is the naming of a building after him at the University of Colorado, Boulder — the dining hall, known as the “Alferd Packer Restaurant & Grill.”

 After learning about Alferd Packer, check out another crazy cannibal, like Issei Sagawa, who walks as a free man in Tokyo.
 Then, read about what human flesh probably tastes like, according to actual cannibals.